Green's canonical syzygy conjecture for ribbons: Abstract

 \section{Abstract}

-We verify the analogue for ribbons of Green's canonical syzygy conjecture, formulated by Bayer and Eisenbud.
+Green's canonical syzygy conjecture asserts a simple relationship between the Clifford index of a smooth projective curve and the shape of the minimal free resolution of its homogeneous ideal in the canonical embedding.
+We prove the analogue of this conjecture formulated by Bayer and Eisenbud for a class of non-reduced curves called ribbons.
 Our proof uses the results of Voisin and Hirschowitz--Ramanan on Green's conjecture for general smooth curves.